 What are all the actions that you need to take before and upon arrival in Finland?
 The Uni Arrival Advisor is a simple electronic service that will guide you through the process.
 Answer the questions on the Uni Arrival Advisor and you will get a checklist of the necessary steps to take before and upon your arrival to Helsinki, Finland.

 Joining the Helsinki Summer School before the autumn semester starts is a great way to get to know Helsinki, earn credits and meet other students already before your studies begin.

 You can choose from a great selection of courses that cover a wide range of academic fields and multidisciplinary topics.
 You will learn from top scientists and network with students and experts from around the world.
 Alternatively, you can take a Finnish intensive course to get the skills to cope with simple everyday situations in Finnish.

 The next Helsinki Summer School takes place on 6-22 August 2019.

-Read more at the Helsinki Summer School website.
+Read more about the Helsinki Summer School.

 You can easily get by in Finland only speaking English as the Finnish people are among the best non-native English speakers in the world*.
 However, learning the local language will give you more career options after graduation and make your stay more rewarding.